robert-bills/maker-projects/laptop-stand/README.md

 I started with a simple design using **FreeCAD** just to get something I could print quickly.
 It only took a couple of iterations to get right.
 Later, when people started asking for the pattern, I rebuilt it as a parametric model, allowing quick adjustments to height, width, thickness, and foot angle.
 But mostly to not be embarrassed by sloppy design.

-The updated version was modeled entirely on a **Raspberry Pi 4** running FreeCAD v0.20—a nod to both minimalism and capability.

 ---

 > 🏷️ STL and FreeCAD files are included for both versions.
 The parametric v2 version is easier to customize and remix.